CalConnect/DEVGUIDE/_pages/Scheduling/iTIP.md

    *  ADD is used to add instances to an already scheduled event.
    *  CANCEL used to send
       a cancellation notice of an existing event request.
-   *  REFRESH used to an atendee to request a full refresh of the event.
+   *  REFRESH used to an attendee to request a full refresh of the event.
 The response should be a new REQUEST from the ORGANIZER.
   *  COUNTER and DECLINECOUNTER  are defined to allow attendees to suggest a new time for a meeting and for the organizer to reject